midhunkalarikkal/FullDomain/Notes/html.md

 `<!DOCTYPE html>`
 =================
-Declaration defines that this document is an HTML5 document It should be the very first thing in your HTML file, before the <html> tag.
+Declaration defines that this document is an HTML5 document It should be the very first thing in HTML file, before the <html> tag.
 It helps the browser know how to display the web page using HTML5 standards.
 HTML5 uses the simple <!DOCTYPE html>.
 Previous versions had longer, more complex declarations.
-This declaration ensures the page is rendered correctly in standards mode, avoiding old, inconsistent rendering methods (quirks mode).
+This declaration ensures the page is rendered correctly in standars mode, avoiding old, inconsistent rendering methods.

 `<html>`